sofiakbergstrom/BB2490/project_diary.md

 There were however some things in the two heatmaps that we didn't understand.
 The color for a sample didn't become brighter where they corresponded to a high count.
 We realized that the color described each column distribution.
 If a sample has a higher count than the other samples at a length of 18, that would be indicated by a brighter color.
 But if the samples count on the length 22 was much higher, but the difference between that sample and the other samples was smaller, the color would not be that bright.
 We don't want each column to have a color distribution relative to that particular length, we want the whole heatmap to have the same color for the same count.
 We need to figure out how to do that.

-Uppmax is up and Guillermo has created a directory /proj/b2013064/nobackup/BB2490_KTH_miRNA_project in Uppmax where all our data and Marc Friedländer's pipeline SMARTAR are located.
-Neither me nor Yim can access that folder at the moment.
+Uppmax is up and Phil has given us access to the application project b2013064.
+Guillermo has created a directory /proj/b2013064/nobackup/BB2490_KTH_miRNA_project where all our data and Marc Friedländer's pipeline SMARTAR are located.
+Neither me nor Yim can however access that folder at the moment.
+The final dataset that we will analyze consists of six projects with 113 samples in total.

 ## 2015-02-04
 Uppmax is down.